benjaminharnett/edi850_export_for_magento/README.md

 # edi850_export_for_magento

+## Step 1.
-1. Install BusinessLogic.pm, it's a collection of utilities designed for e-commerce sites.
+Install BusinessLogic.pm, it's a collection of utilities designed for e-commerce sites.

 ```
 cd Business-Logic-0.01/